Canon88/zeek-threathunting/README.md

-# zeek-threathunting
- Custom log capture via Intel::LOG from ZeekJS + Intelligence Framework.
-If log capture is a compliance risk for you, then this may be a good solution, at least it is triggered by security Incident.

- I use Intel::LOG as a trigger for ThreatHunting when a security event occurs.
-Once the IoC (Indicator of Compromise) is triggered, I automatically log all HTTP logs via Zeek.

 # Zeek Threat Hunting Integration

 This project aims to implement threat hunting in network traffic using Zeek scripts and configurations, with intelligence sharing via Kafka.